watsonfellowship/watson-51/_fellows/jacob-fontaine.md

 ---

 What factors influence young adults around the world to make environmentally sustainable decisions?
-Over the year, I immersed myself in communities that have been successful—or failed—in fostering new generations of enviromental stewards.
+Over the year, I immersed myself in communities that have succeeded—or failed—in fostering new generations of environmental stewards.
 Learning alongside leaders and on-the-ground change makers, I witnessed the beautiful and diverse process of helping young people care about their planet.